wearenolte/generator-moxie-wp/README.md

 ***OR***

 - You can run `gulp phpcs` & `gulp jshint` within your theme folder.
 That will also show you the errors.
+- You will need to run `composer install` before you run `gulp phpcs`

 ## How to use it locally